(Bangkok, Chiang Mai)

 Enjoy a personalized vacation that best suits your needs, developed by one of our experienced destination experts.
 Relax during your trip with our 24/7 support and expert local guidance.

-Visit the most sacred temple in the North of Thailand; the Wat Prathat Doi Suthep is the most sacred temple in Chiang Mai containing a holy relic of the Lord Buddha.
-Tucked away in the mountains at an elevation of 1,056 meters (3520 feet), the temple is reached using a Naga (7- headed dragon head serpent) railing rising along both sides.
-The temple compound – reachable via a 300-step staircase - offers an exhilarating view of Chiangmai city and surrounding countryside.
-Drive back down to the city centre to visit some of the other impressive temples of Chiangmai.
+On this tour you will visit the most sacred temple in northern Thailand: the Wat Pra That Doi Suthep.
+It is the most sacred temple in Chiang Mai and contains a holy relic of the Lord Buddha.
+Tucked away in the mountains at an elevation of 3,520 feet, the temple is reached using a Naga (7- headed dragon head serpent) railing rising along both sides.
+The temple compound – accessible via a 300-step staircase – offers an exhilarating view of Chiang Mai and the surrounding countryside.
+Drive back down to the city centre to visit some of the other impressive temples of.
 Wat Suan Dok is one of them, which dates back to the 14th century when it served as the pleasure gardens to the Thai monarchy.
 Nowadays it houses several white Chedi’s, containing the ashes of Chiang Mai’s former Royal family.
-This temple also houses one of the most famous Monk Schools in the whole of Chiang Mai and the Wat Jedyod, also known as The Temple of Seven Spires.
-Please dress respectfully by not wearing sleeveless T–shirts, shorts or strapless sandals, when visiting the Wat Phrathat Doi Suthep.
+This temple also houses one of the most famous monk schools in all of Chiang Mai and the Wat Jedyod, also known as the Temple of Seven Spires.
+Please dress respectfully by not wearing sleeveless T–shirts, shorts or strapless sandals when visiting the Wat Phra That Doi Suthep.

 Tamarind Village is set in the heart of Chiang Mai, just 15 minutes from the airport, and close to the local bus and train links.
 The world famous night bazaar is a short stroll away, along with various temples and cultural points of interest.
 This boutique property boasts 42 guest rooms and 3 suites reflecting a range of styles accustomed only to northern Thailand.
 All rooms are decorated with contemporary elegance.
 On-site facilities include a spa, travel desk and car rental service.

-Crisp mountain air and hill tribes are must-sees for visitors to Chiang Rai, as well the infamous Golden Triangle area.
-Leave for Chiang Rai by road, crossing mountains and valleys that are typical for this region of Thailand.
-Enjoy picturesque landscapes, a rich source of forestry where you can enjoy its beauty scenery and atmosphere.
-First stop is Wiang Pa Pao, one of famous areas to find a Hot Spring.
-On the way, make another stop to visit Mae Chan where Yao and Akha hill tribe villages are situated.
-After that, continuing to Mae Sai the furthest northern trading border town between Thailand and Myanmar.
-It is a busy trading town where you spend times to shop for your souvenirs from Chiang Rai Trip.
-A local lunch will be provided.
-After a delicious and much-needed Thai style Lunch, tour will take you to the Golden Triangle area, where the border of Thailand, Burma and Laos meet.
-Then, visit Chiang Saen (A.D.
-1260), the ancient city of Chiang Rai, on the steep banks of Mae Khong River, opposite Laos.
-Witness some magnificent, ancient ruins and temples.
-Return to Chiang Mai, across the same mountainous route.
-Arrive back at your hotel in the early evening.
+Today’s tour features crisp mountain air and hill tribes, as well the infamous Golden Triangle.
+In the morning you will leave for Chiang Rai crossing mountains and valleys that are typical for this region.
+The first stop will be Wiang Pa Pao, a famous hot spring area.
+The next stop is Mae Chan where Yao and Akha hill tribe villages are situated.
+After, you will continue to Mae Sai, the furthest northern trading border town between Thailand and Myanmar.
+In this busy trading town you will have some time to shop for souvenirs.
+Lunch will be provided at a local restaurant.
+After a delicious Thai style Lunch, you will depart for the Golden Triangle, where the border of Thailand, Myanmar, and Laos meet.
+When you arrive you will visit the ancient city of Chiang Rai, Chiang Saen, where you will see some magnificent, ancient ruins and temples.
+After the tour you will return to your hotel in Chiang Mai in the early evening.

-Fly from Chiang Mai to Luang Prabang via Bangkok.
+Fly from Chiang Mai to Luang Prabang, Laos via Bangkok.